wehlutyk/thesis/content/3-gistr-4-results.md

 \todo{There is space for improvement in this last discussion}

 We finally descend to the lower level of lexical word features to characterise the words involved in insertions, deletions and replacements.
+In doing so we also aim to validate the results of the previous chapter.
-To do so we extend the feature analysis developed in the previous chapter to our current situation.
+We thus extend the feature analysis of the previous chapter to our current situation.
 We begin with word susceptibilities, then continue with feature variation upon replacement, and finally show how the accumulation of transformations along the branches leads the lexical makeup of utterances to gradually evolve.

 #### Word features

+For the sake of conciseness, we restrict features to the four lexical features that showed relevant effects in the previous chapter: word frequency, age of acquisition, Free Association clustering and number of letters, thus leaving aside number of synonyms and orthographic neighbourhood density.
+Age of acquisition and clustering are identical to the previous chapter;
+word frequency was previously computed from the data set itself, and in the present case the overall data set is much smaller.
+Instead, we relied on external word frequency ratings based on subtitles [@heuven_subtlex-uk:_2014], a source which has repeatedly beaten previous predictors of standard lexical decision times [see @heuven_subtlex-uk:_2014 for more details].
+These frequencies are provided on what the authors introduce as the Zipf scale, computed as $\log_{10}(\text{Frequency per billion words})$.
+The frequency values thus use a different source than those of the previous chapter, but their final computation only differs by an affine transformation.

-The situation is parallel to that of the previous chapter, and its analysis can be directly applied.
+The situation is otherwise parallel to previously, and its procedure can be directly applied.
 We measure the susceptibility of words to being the target of an operation (either by deletion or replacement) and to being the new word of an operation (either as replacing word or inserted word) in a similar manner to substitution susceptibility.
 For a given grouping of words $g$ (e.g. grammatical category or feature value), we compute its susceptibility $\sigma_g^-$ to being a target and its susceptibility $\sigma_g^+$ to newly appearing as the ratio of the number of times it is a target ($s_g^-$) or a new word ($s_g^+$) to the number of times it would be if the process were a random sampling from the available utterances ($s_g^0$):